ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 is in this set rejects the report as described in
 {{early-input-share-validation}}.

-[OPEN ISSUE: This has the potential to require aggreagtors to store report ID sets indefinitely.
+[OPEN ISSUE: This has the potential to require aggregators to store report ID sets indefinitely.
 See issue#180.]

 A malicious aggregator may attempt to force a replay by replacing the report ID